 It is worth pausing before we start doom-mongering.
 Despite our apparent instinct to rubbish our own education system at every opportunity, the statistics for the past 10 years speak well of the Government's achievements.
 We might not yet be stepping out with the international high-flyers of Scandinavia and the Far East, but in the basics we are doing considerably better than we were.

 The percentage of pupils getting level 4 in key stage 2 tests has risen from around 55 per cent to around 75 per cent, while the trend in reading and writing has been consistently upward.
 In writing at KS2, for example, we have moved from 53 per cent of pupils achieving level 4-plus in 1997 to 67 per cent in 2006.

-So, if we agree on the symptoms, is Mr Brown's prescription is the right one?
-Is a phalanx of mentors and catch-up classes the best approach?
+So, if we agree on the symptoms, is Mr Brown's prescription - catch-up classes and a phalanx of mentors - the best approach?